Media Relations Policy

 Library Spokesperson

-In order to provide the most current and consistent information about the library, all contact with news media will be carried out through the Public Relations Manager, Director, or Board President, although at times individuals occupying such positions may refer the media to specific staff members.
+In order to provide the most current and consistent information about the library, all contact with news media will be carried out through the Communications and Marketing Manager, Director, or Board President, although at times individuals occupying such positions may refer the media to specific staff members.
 The Library Board President is the spokesperson for the Library Board of Trustees.
-All inquiries from reporters or other media persons should be reported immediately to the Public Relations Manager.
+All inquiries from reporters or other media persons should be reported immediately to the Communications and Marketing Manager.

-When asked by the public for information related to library business or policy, staff should respond in accordance with library guidelines regarding such requests and, in the case of doubt, should consult with the Public Relations Manager or Director.
+When asked by the public for information related to library business or policy, staff should respond in accordance with library guidelines regarding such requests and, in the case of doubt, should consult with the Communications and Marketing Manager or Director.

 Employees who represent the library as media spokespersons should avoid speculation on any topic and refrain from offering personal opinions about library policies or programs, even when asked to do so by a reporter.